omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 OP_ENDIF
 ```

-`change`: change = satoshis in channel - dust - miner fee.
-By default, we set dust 546 satoshis.

 The remote node can redeem the HTLC with the witness:
 ```
 <remotehtlcsig> <preimage R>
 ```

-The outputs are sorted into the order by omnicore spec.

 On receiver side, the received HTLC is the same to `received HTLC` in BOLT 3:
 ```